jshemas/openGraphScraper/README.md

 });
 ```

+Note: By default if page dose not have something like a `og:title` tag it will try and look for it in other places and return that.
+If you truely only want open graph info you can use the option `onlyGetOpenGraphInfo` and set it to `true`.

 ### Results JSON
 Check the return for a ```success``` flag.
 If success is set to true, then the url input was valid.
 Otherwise it will be set to false.
 The above eample will return something like...
 ```